 white peach mousse

-Melt the gelatin and whisk into the puree.
+Melt the bloomed gelatin by briefly microwaving it and whisk into the puree.
 Whip the cream until stiff.
 Whisk a bit into the puree, then fold in the remainder.
 Use soon.